Here’s Our Rant About Inuvo, Inc. (INUV)

 ROTH Capital gave a rating of “Buy” to INUV, setting the target price at $4.50 in the report published on September 29th of the previous year.

-During the last 5 trading sessions, INUV fell by -2.32%, which changed the moving average for the period of 200-days by +29.00% in comparison to the 20-day moving average, which settled at $0.4638.
-In addition, Inuvo, Inc. saw 26.51% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, INUV rose by +1.23%, which changed the moving average for the period of 200-days by +39.85% in comparison to the 20-day moving average, which settled at $0.4305.
+In addition, Inuvo, Inc. saw 33.51% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading